Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions: Experiments

 \subsection{Objective Evaluation}

-We compute the statistics of pitch, energy and spectral flux for all synthesized speech, as shown in Figure \ref{fig:statics}.
-These acoustic features play a crucial role in characterizing emotional expressiveness.
-Higher pitch and energy levels are commonly associated with emotions such as `Excitement', where increased vocal effort and higher frequency components convey heightened arousal.
-Similarly, greater spectral flux, which reflects rapid spectral variations, is indicative of dynamic speech patterns, often linked to intense emotions like `Surprise', which exhibit abrupt prosodic changes.
+Pitch and spectral flux are well-established acoustic correlates of emotional expressiveness: higher pitch is often linked to heightened arousal in emotions such as `Excitement', while greater spectral flux, reflecting rapid spectral variation, is associated with dynamic emotions like `Surprise'.
+To assess whether our system reproduces these patterns, we compute pitch and spectral flux statistics for the synthesized speech, as shown in Figure \ref{fig:statics}.

-From Figure \ref{fig:statics}, we observe that emotions such as `Excited', `Surprise', `Happy' and `Alert' exhibit relatively higher values across all three acoustic features, suggesting that these emotions are characterized by greater vocal dynamism and expressiveness.
-In contrast, emotions like `Sad', `Angry', `Neutral' and `Protected' tend to have lower values, indicating more subdued, steady, or restrained speech patterns.
-For instance, `Sad' is typically marked by lower pitch and energy, corresponding to a softer, more monotonous voice, while `Neutral' maintains moderate values across all features, aligning with a balanced, unexpressive tone.
-These findings provide quantitative evidence that our model successfully synthesizes distinguishable emotions solely by adjusting the emotional dimensions.
-The alignment between our results and established emotional speech patterns suggests that the model effectively captures the expected emotional characterizations.
+The results reveal that emotions such as `Excitement', `Surprise', `Happy', and `Alert' exhibit relatively higher values for both features, suggesting greater vocal dynamism and expressiveness.
+In contrast, `Sad', `Angry', `Neutral', and `Protected' show lower values, indicating more subdued or restrained speech patterns.
+These trends are consistent with findings in established emotion theory \cite{russell1977evidence}, where similar acoustic distinctions across emotions have been reported.
+This alignment provides evidence that our model not only generates distinguishable emotional styles but also reflects genuine acoustic correlates of human emotional expression.